Independent Consultant to Funders and Nonprofits

 Prior to coming to New York, I worked for the DC-based Harwood Institute for Public Innovation leading a national initiative to increase civility in politics.
 And in the earliest part of my career, I was based in Philadelphia and worked for outstanding organizations such as The Pew Charitable Trusts, TCC Group and Temple University’s Center for Social Policy and Community Development.

 I will probably always have the greatest affection for my first experience in philanthropy.
 When I was 21 years old, I got myself fired from T.G.I.
-Fridays for complaining about economic insecurity due to sub-minimum wages (an issue still very close to my heart and central to my current work for Restaurant Workers Community Foundation), and landed at the Stockton Rush Bartol Foundation as the general office manager.
+Fridays for complaining about economic insecurity due to sub-minimum wages (an issue still very close to my heart and central to my work for Restaurant Workers Community Foundation), and landed at the Stockton Rush Bartol Foundation as the general office manager.
 I learned so much about philanthropy from that first foundation job and I have been in love with the sector ever since.